civican/legisinfo/42-1/bills/C-7/bill_text.md

 ### Section 214

-If an individual grievance has been presented up to and including the final level in the grievance process and it is not one that under section 209 **or 238.25** may be referred to adjudication, the decision on the grievance taken at the final level in the grievance process is final and binding for all purposes of this Act and no further action under this Act may be taken on it.
+If an individual grievance has been presented up to and including the final level in the grievance process and it is not one that under section 209 or 238.25 may be referred to adjudication, the decision on the grievance taken at the final level in the grievance process is final and binding for all purposes of this Act and no further action under this Act may be taken on it.

 ### Section 32

 Paragraph 237(1)(h) of the Act is replaced by the following:

-the specification of the time within which and the persons to whom notices and other documents must be sent or given under this Part **or Division 2 of Part 2.1**, and when the notices are deemed to have been sent, given or received; and
+the specification of the time within which and the persons to whom notices and other documents must be sent or given under this Part or Division 2 of Part 2.1, and when the notices are deemed to have been sent, given or received; and

 ### Section 33